BenHerbst/idaesbasic/README.md

 Then, if downloaded and found in the Explorer, double click on it and an installer pops up.

 There you just have to follow the steps and Idaesbasic is ready to use!

+**For Linux:**

+Download the .deb ( currently unavaible ) or .jar file at https://github.com/BenHerbst/idaesbasic/releases/tag/0.9.1. ( .deb is only for Debian or Debian based Linux like Ubuntu, Linux Mint or Pop!_OS )

+Then open your file explorer.
+Go to "Downloads" and find the .deb or .jar file

+If you downloaded the .deb for Debian or Debian based Linux, just double click the .deb and follow the install instructions.

+If you got the .jar, which also runs on Arch, Manjaro or VOID Linux, you also have to get Java 17.
+The best way to install it is to go to https://jdk.java.net/17/ and read the install instructions there or go to Google and check how to install Java 17 or Openjdk 17 on your system.

+There is also jdk-openjdk on Arch and Manjaro: pacman -S jdk-openjdk.

+After the installation of Java 17, go to the file explorer, find the .jar and double click it.
+If that not work, open a Terminal window and execute:

+1. cd Downloads
+2. java -jar (" The file name of the .jar file ")
+3. if Idaesbasic doesn't start, copy the text of the Terminal window of take a screenshot and report it at https://github.com/BenHerbst/idaesbasic/issues.
+You have to get a Github account.

+_I would love it when anyone could help me creating a flatpak of this project!_

+**Macos:**
+There is currently **no** Macos version.
+You have to self compile it with Maven and Java 17 from https://github.com/BenHerbst/idaesbasic/tree/0.9.1.

+I don't own a Macos device.
+Apple restricts you to own a Macos device to create a package for Macos.

+Maybe someone with a Mac device could help me?

 </br>
 (2) Click on "Projects" -> "Add project" and select a folder